caos/orbos/README.md

 > This project is in alpha state.
 The API will continue breaking until version 1.0.0 is released

+## What is it

-Orbiter boostraps, lifecycles and destroys clustered software and other cluster managers whereas each can be configured to span over a wide range of infrastructure providers.
+`orbiter` boostraps, lifecycles and destroys clustered software and other cluster managers whereas each can be configured to span over a wide range of infrastructure providers.

-## The name

-Wikipedia defines a `orbiter` as follows `An object that orbits another, especially a spacecraft that orbits a planet etc. without landing on it.`
-We think this definition is greatly applicable to a tool, that manages clustered software from afar, whithout directly touching it.
+It is important to mention that the focus of `orbiter` applies not to bootstrap a cluster but instead to focus on the lifecycle part.
+In our opinion optimization and automation in the "day2" operations can gain more for a business.

+## How does it work

+An Orbiter instance runs in a Kubernetes Pod managing n configured clusters, typically including the one it is running in.
+It scales the clusters nodes and instructs Node Agents over the kube-apiserver which software to install on the node they run on.
+The Node Agents run as native system processes which are managed by systemd.

+For more details, take a look at the [design docs](./docs/design.md).

+## Why another cluster manager

+We observe a universal trend of increasing system distribution.
+Key drivers are cloud native engineering, microservices architectures, global competition among hyperscalers and so on.

+We embrace this trend but counteract its biggest downside, the associated increase of complexity in managing all these distributed systems.
+Our goal is to enable players of any size to run clusters of any type using infrastructure from any provider.
+Orbiter is a tool to do this in a reliable, secure, auditable, cost efficient way, preventing vendor lock-in, monoliths consisting of microservices and human failure doing repetitive tasks.

+What makes Orbiter special is that it ships with a nice **Launchpad UI** providing useful tools to interact intuitively with the operator.
+Also, the operational design follows the **GitOps pattern**, highlighting day two operations, sticking to a distinct source of truth for declarative system configuration and maintaining a consistent audit log, everything out-of-the-box.
+All managed software can be configured to be **self updating** according to special policies, including Orbiter itself.
+Then, the Orbiter code base is designed to be **highly extendable**, which ensures that any given tool can eventually run on any desired provider.

+## How to use it

+In the following example we will create a `kubernetes` cluster on a "static provider".
+A "static provider" is a provider which has no or little API for automation, e.g legacy VM's or Bare Metal scenarios.

-## Bootstrap a new static cluster on firecracker VMs using ignite
+### Bootstrap a new static cluster on firecracker VMs using ignite

 Create a new repository (e.g. git@github.com:caos/orbiter-tmp.git), clone it and change directory to its root and export according environment variables.